elzaguillot/simugo/README.md

 *This is a simpler option to test the behavior of the enrichment tests wrt bias*

+The method  `makeset` creates a random network, as a function of the number of genes, gene sets and the mean number of gene set that a gene is associated to.

 #### 2. Simulating a bias